marmelab/react-admin/docs/TranslatableFields.md

 ## Usage

-`<TranslatableFields>` component, which expects the translatable values of a record to have the following structure:
+`<TranslatableFields>` expects the translatable values of a record to have the following structure:

 ```js
 const record = {